gplesz/RippleRestoreTask/README.md

 ## What is doesn't do

 RippleRestoreTask is targeted at providing one specific feature i.e. "Restoring dependencies as part of a build".
-Id you want to use the other more advanced [commands of Ripple](http://darthfubumvc.github.io/ripple/ripple/commands/) you should call ripple.exe explicitly.
+If you want to use the other more advanced [commands of Ripple](http://darthfubumvc.github.io/ripple/ripple/commands/) you should call ripple.exe explicitly.
 This can be done at a machine level by adding Ripple.exe to your Path environment variable

 ## Other bits